 a.
-Powered Air Purifying Respirator (PAPR): is an air purifying respirator (APR) with an air-purifying filter, cartridge, or canister that removes specific contaminants by passing ambient air through the air-purifying element.
+Powered Air Purifying Respirator (PAPR): is an air purifying respirator.
+(APR) with an air-purifying filter, cartridge, or canister that removes specific contaminants by passing ambient air through the air-purifying element.

-SUBJECT: POLICY NO.: COR.21.07
+SUBJECT: POLICY NO.:

+COR.21.07

+EFFECTIVE DATE:

+COR January 01, 2024

-COR.21.07 P & PM HCI RESPIRATORY PROTECTION PROGRAM EFFECTIVE DATE: June 5, 2020
+P&PM HCI RESPIRATORY PROTECTION PROGRAM

-Page 2 of 10
+Page 2 of 9

 - b.
 Canister or Cartridge: A container with a filter, sorbent, or catalyst, or combination of these items, which removes specific contaminants from the air passed through the container. - c.
 Emergency situation: Any occurrences, such as, but not limited to, an equipment failure, a rupture of containers, or failure of control equipment that may or does result in an uncontrolled significant release of an airborne contaminant. - d.
 Employee Exposure: Exposure to a concentration of an airborne contaminant that would occur if employees were not using respiratory protection. - e.
 Fit Test: The use of a protocol to qualitatively or quantitatively evaluate the fit of a respirator on an individual. - f.
 Immediately Dangerous to Life or Health (IDLH): An atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere. - g.
 Physician or other Licensed Health Care Professional (PLHCP): An individual whose legally permitted scope of practice (i.e., license, registration, or certification) allows him or her to independently provide, or be delegated the responsibility to provide, some or all the health care services required. - h.
-Qualified Program Administrator: The individual, designated by the Director, who has the appropriate training to fulfill the minimum requirements of recognizing, evaluating, and controlling the hazards in the workplace pertaining to the application of PSD, P & P, COR.21.07, Respiratory Protection Program. - i.
-Qualitative Fit Test (QLFT): A pass/fail fit test to assess the adequacy of respirator fit that relies on the individual's response to the test agent.
+Qualified Program Administrator: The individual, designated by the Director, who has the appropriate training to fulfill the minimum requirements of recognizing, evaluating, and controlling the hazards in the workplace pertaining to the application of DCR, P & P, COR.21.07, Respiratory Protection Program. - i.
+Qualitative Fit Test (QLFT): A pass/fail fit test to assess the adequacy of respirator fit that relies on the individual's response to the test agent. - j.
+Quantitative Fit Test (QNFT): An assessment of the adequacy of respirator fit by numerically measuring the amount of leakage into the respirator. - k.
+Respirator: An apparatus worn over the mouth and nose or entire face to prevent the inhalation of dust, smoke, or other noxious substance, including an APR. - I. Supervisor: Any employee that instructs, directs, and/or controls other employees in their duties.

-SUBJECT: POLICY NO.: COR.21.07
+SUBJECT: POLICY NO.:

+COR.21.07

+EFFECTIVE DATE:

+COR January 01, 2024

-COR.21.07 HCI RESPIRATORY PROTECTION PROGRAM EFFECTIVE DATE: June 5, 2020
+P&PM HCI RESPIRATORY PROTECTION PROGRAM

-P & PM Page 3 of 10
+Page 3 of 9